bkmgit/github-pages-stripe-checkout/README.md

 ## Run locally

-Since these are all static assets you can serve them locally with a simple web server, e.g.
+Since these are all static assets you can open the file locally in a web browsers, e.g.

-    python -m SimpleHTTPServer 8888
+    firefox index.html

-You can now view your page at http://localhost:8888
+You can now view your page at file://path/to/index.html

-If you're getting an error running this command, see more detailed insturctions on [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).

 ## Go live